 Impact of the Book Project

-As these letter writers attest, the books we mail are lifelines to people in prison, especially those who are indigent or who lack adequate libraries and education on the inside.
-A single book can also reach many more people than the original recipient: mailed books are often passed around and eventually donated to prison libraries.
+As these letter writers attest, the books we mail are lifelines to people in prison, especially those who lack adequate libraries and educational opportunities on the inside.
+A single book can also reach many more people than the original recipient: Mailed books are often passed around and eventually donated to prison libraries.

 “I would love 2 receive some of your free books.
 My family has little money so I can’t afford books 2 read.
 I love reading because it takes your mind from being locked up, and it’s fundamental.”

 “I do not have any funds (as you notice with the institution providing the postage fee on the outer envelope).
 And I was just wondering just what type of books you could offer for free, because more than anything at the moment—I very much need a Dictionary.
 I enjoy writing but not very good at spelling.”